-STATEMENT OF GOVERNORS' RESPONSIBILITIES YEAR ENDED 31 AUGUST 2020
+STATEMENT OF TRUSTEES' RESPONSIBILITIES YEAR ENDED 31 AUGUST 2021

-The governors (who are also Directors of the charitable company for the purposes of company law) are responsible for preparing the Governors' Report (including the Strategic Report and Governors' Report) and the financial statements in accordance with the Academies Accounts Direction published by Education and Skills Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.
+The trustees (who are also Directors of the charitable company for the purposes of company law) are responsible for preparing the Trustees' Report (including the Strategic Report and Trustees' Report) and the financial statements in accordance with the Academies Accounts Direction published by Education and Skills Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.

-Company law requires the governors to prepare financial statements for each financial year.
-Under company law the governors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the charitable company and of the incoming resources and application of resources, including its income and expenditure.
-In preparing these financial statements, the governors are required to:
+Company law requires the trustees to prepare financial statements for each financial year.
+Under company law the trustees must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the charitable company and of the incoming resources and application of resources, including its income and expenditure.
+In preparing these financial statements, the trustees are required to: